EvgenyDyshlyuk/Deep_Learning_Face_Detection_Embeddings_Clustering/README.md

 - In this notebook pretrained MTCNN (multi-task convolutional neural network, 2016 original article https://arxiv.org/ftp/arxiv/papers/1604/1604.02878.pdf) is used to detect faces on photos and find landmarks: positions of eyes, nose, and mouth.
 ![Landmarks preview](https://raw.githubusercontent.com/EvgenyDyshlyuk/DeepLearning_face_detection_embeddings_clustering/master/Figures/Landmarks.png)
 - Pretrained FaceNet NN (2015 original article: https://arxiv.org/abs/1503.03832) is used to generate face embeddings (128 point vector facial features encodings learned by FaceNet).
-- Both NN are based on FaceNet architecture - google development, which won prestigeous ImageNet competition in 2015 surpassing human performance in face recognition task.
+- Both NNs are based on FaceNet architecture - google development, which won prestigeous ImageNet competition in 2015 surpassing human performance in face recognition task.
 - Current (2020.08) state of Deep Learning in face recognition is outlined in: "Deep Face Recognition: A Survey" (2020 original article: https://arxiv.org/abs/1804.06655).
 - Embeddings are further used to cluster photos (using t-SNE) to groups corresponding to different people (see below).